danielendeg/nugetpackageupdate/specs/Jupiter/workspace.md

 *Guidance: What other features are related to this work?
 Please include links.*

-One related work is Azure ARM resource provider (RP).
-As we introduce the workspace concept and onboard DICOM and IoT managed services, it is inevitable that we introduce new API versions and possibly new ARM RP, thus potential breaking changes as defined by [Azure breaking change policy](http://aka.ms/azbreakingchangespolicy).
-The rationale behind the policy is to ensure that we do not break customer solutions that are built with our services, thus satisfactory customer experience.
+One related feature is Azure ARM resource provider (RP).
+As we introduce the workspace concept and new managed services such as DICOM and IoT managed services, it is inevitable that we introduce new API versions and revise the exisitng resource provicer, thus potential breaking changes as defined by [Azure breaking change policy](http://aka.ms/azbreakingchangespolicy).
+The rationale behind the breaking change policy is to ensure that we do not break customer solutions that are built with our services, thus ensuring satisfactory customer experience.

 There are possibly three options, each of which has significant business impact as we work towards the general release of Jupiter.